BookmapAPI/DemoStrategies/README.md

 You might also want to run Bookmap from IDE.
 This will make development faster and also allow you to attach debugger to Bookmap and debug your code.
 In order to do this:
 - Use 64 bit Java 8 VM
+- Sometimes your IDE may ignore your gradle source/target compatibility settings for Java (if you have those).
+Ensure it is Java 8 in your project environment/compiler settings.
+If not, set it explicitly in the project settings.
+- Sometimes your IDE may ignore your gradle compileOnly dependencies.
+In this case you may want to explicitly add libs to your project in your project properties.
 - Working directory will determine where your config folder will be.
 Note that Bookmap will create some folders next to it (not within it).
 On Windows you can set `C:\Bookmap\Config`, which is the default during installation, but you can also maintain multiple separate Bookmap configs, if you want.
 - Add `C:\Program Files\Bookmap\Bookmap.jar` to the classpath.
 It should list the dependencies in manifest, so that will often be enough, but you can include libraries from `C:\Program Files\Bookmap\lib` if Bookmap complains about missing classes.
 - Start velox.ib.Main